-(i) The shareholder's right to information over the web page and the request for information beforehand (art.
-9);

-- (ii) Attendance by proxy (art.
+- (i) The shareholder's right to information over the web page and the request for information beforehand (art.
+9); - (ii) Attendance by proxy (art.
 11); - (iii) Shareholders' involvement in the Meeting (art.
-16);

-(iv) Split voting is allowed, in order for financial intermediaries legitimated as shareholders but acting on behalf of different clients to be able to cast their votes in accordance with the latter's wishes (art.
-19);

-(v) The procedures for remote voting (art.
-20); and

-(vi) Publishing the agreements adopted on the Company's web page (art.
+16); - (iv) Split voting is allowed, in order for financial intermediaries legitimated as shareholders but acting on behalf of different clients to be able to cast their votes in accordance with the latter's wishes (art.
+19); - (v) The procedures for remote voting (art.
+20); and - (vi) Publishing the agreements adopted on the Company's web page (art.
 23).

+Additionally, pursuant to the provisions of article 528.2 of the Spanish Corporate Enterprises Act, the company opens an electronic forum of shareholders each time the General Shareholders' Meeting is called.